onstash/blog.onstash.me/content/blog/looking-back-at-2018.md

 previous: "type-checking-in-python"
 ---

-Yelo and welcome to yet another episode of "looking back at <insert year>".
+Yelo and welcome to yet another episode in the "looking back at" series.
 This time it's 2018 and boy does it look positive.
 [Last year](/looking-back-at-2017/), backstreet dogs inaugurated the new year.
 2k18 began with a piss drunk gentleman hanging off a parapet wall.
 He was shouting "Happy New Year" while his friends were begging him not to drop dead.

 Notable things -